 Juan E. Gilbert, Ph.D., the Banks Family Preeminence Endowed Professor and CISE chair, has been selected as a 2021-2022 Herbert Wertheim College of Engineering Doctoral Dissertation Advisor/Mentoring Awardee.

 Dr. Gilbert leads the Human Experience Research Lab, which is focused on designing, building, and evaluating computational technologies as they relate to the human condition and reflecting on how these technologies affect society.
-Gilbert is a leader in mentoring and graduating Black Ph.D. students in computing.
+Dr. Gilbert is a leader in mentoring and graduating Black Ph.D. students in computing.
 Since 2006, he has mentored and helped graduate numerous Black computer science Ph.D. recipients.
 Under his leadership, CISE has the largest number of Black computer science Ph.D. students in the nation, according to the American Society for Engineering Education.

 He is an ACM Fellow, a Fellow of the American Association of the Advancement of Science (AAAS) and a Fellow of the National Academy of Inventors.
 In 2012, Dr. Gilbert received the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring from President Barack Obama.